MMAKGABO HELEN SEBIDI

 1986

-Art for Alexandra, Sotheby's, Johannesburg, South Africa
+Art for Alexandra, Johannesburg Art Foundation (Sotheby's South Africa Limited), Johannesburg, South Africa

 Thupelo Workshop Exhibition, Johannesburg Art Foundation, Wits University, Johannesburg, South Africa